RobertsR113/Projects/java-projects/javafx-staff-management-system/README.md

 * Access level control - Each role has their own display.
 * Admin/owner role can view every employee, add/remove them and have access to Logs.
 * Department Lead role can view every employee under their department.
-* Other roles including department lead can see info screen - see their wage, department, role, etc...
+* Other roles including department lead can see info screen - see their wage, department, role, etc..
-* Storage - Users are saved and loaded from a .txt file.
+* Users are saved/loaded from a persistant storage.

 ## How To Test:
 1. Download the project `javafx-staff-management-system`